What is Neuroplasticity?

-The premise of the Arrowsmith Program is that the weaker cognitive areas that may contribute to learning difficulties can be strengthened through cognitive exercises.
+The premise of the Arrowsmith Program is that the weaker cognitive areas that contribute to learning difficulties can be strengthened through cognitive exercises.
 Once the source of the learning difficulty is addressed, the learner’s ability to perform complex tasks will also be improved.

 What makes the Arrowsmith Program unique from other programs for students with learning difficulties?

-Traditional approaches for the most part are ‘work-arounds’ or compensatory – for example, if you have a poor memory making an audio recording of your lectures so you can go over the material that you were unable to retain in memory, or if you cannot write, using voice recognition software – they do not address the root cause of the problem but try to find ways around the problem.
+Traditional approaches for the most part are ‘workarounds’ or compensatory – for example, if you have a poor memory then make an audio recording of your lectures so you can go over the material that you were unable to retain in memory, or if you cannot write, use voice recognition software –and do not address the root cause of the problem but try to find ways around the problem.
 The difficulty with this approach is that no compensation or work around is fully effective and it takes huge amounts of energy to implement these techniques.

 What is the goal of the Arrowsmith Program?

-The goal of the Arrowsmith Program is to strengthen the learner’s ability to learn through a range of specific programs, so that the learning it is responsible for can proceed.
+The goal of the Arrowsmith Program is to strengthen the learner’s ability to learn through a range of specific programs so that learning can proceed easily and efficiently.

 How do I know if the Arrowsmith Program is right for me or my child?